phase2/generator-outrigger-drupal/generators/app/templates/README.md

 ## Scaffolded with Generators

-Initial generation of this project's code structure was built with [Yo P2](https://bitbucket.org/phase2tech/generator-p2) and related code-generation projects.
+Initial generation of this project's code structure was built with [Yo Outrigger Drupal](https://github.com/phase2/generator-outrigger-drupal) and related code-generation projects.

-To refresh your project with our latest practices, update your local copy of this tool, and run `yo p2 --replay --force`.
+To refresh your project with our latest practices, update your local copy of this tool, and run `yo outrigger-drupal --replay --force`.
 Do not forgot to carefully inspect each change for compatibility with your ongoing project before committing.

 The `--replay` option pulls configuration values for the generator from *.yo-rc.json*,